Rahul0Singh0/DBMS/README.md

 <b>Example of database:</b>
 ![17395221110214575176719766398525](https://github.com/user-attachments/assets/8a1fd473-7309-4911-abe0-caa5572f27aa)
 For example, in a multimedia database, the image table would contain information about images like pixels, length, and width.
-Similarly, the video table would have features like pixels and video length.
-The image and video tables would be part of the multimedia database.

 Similarly, a college database would have tables like professor and student tables that are related to the timetable for class schedules.